 Mathematics 2 units

 History 2 units

 Foreign Language 4 units

-Science 3 units
+Science

+Mechanical Drawing 1 unit

-Economics t unit ♣ unit
+Economics

 Page Thirty

 A unit of credit is defined as the amount of work done in one subject during a school year of not less than thirty-six weeks, five recitations a week of not less than forty minutes each.
 Two periods of manual training or laboratory work are equivalent to one period of classroom work.